sunfounder/pidog/docs/source/python/python_start/download_and_run_code.rst

 #.
 Run the script ``i2samp.sh``.

-    Finally, you need to run the script ``i2samp.sh`` to install the components required by the i2s amplifier, otherwise the pislot will have no sound.
+    Finally, you need to run the script ``i2samp.sh`` to install the components required by the i2s amplifier, otherwise the robot will have no sound.

     .. raw:: html